XuZuoLizzie/preprint-classification/README.md

 Since the COVID-19 pandemic began, researchers have been investigating effective treatments for the coronavirus.
 Systematic reviews and meta-analyses of clinical studies are useful approaches to analyzing results from a number of relevant studies, thus increasing the statistical ability to detect the true value of treatments.
 However, manual search and extraction of biomedical literature can be both time-consuming and laborious.
 Therefore, this project aims to assist literature screening by developing an automated approach to identify the study type of studies related to COVID-19 treatments.
 ## Task
 This is a multi-label classification task.
 The first step is data preprocessing, which includes data parsing and feature extraction.
 Basic features include word shapes, prefix-suffix, and bigrams.
 Additional features include TD-IDF and word embedding.
 For the label prediction, I plan to use three machine learning models (logistic regression, XGBoost, and support vector machines) as the baselines.
 The baseline models will be implemented using the scikit-learn library.
 Additionally, I plan to test two deep learning models (FastText and TextCNN) on this task.

-Choices of Language and Libraries
+Choices of Language and Libraries:
 - Python: For its robust ecosystem in data handling and machine learning.
 - Scikit-learn and SpaCy: For implementing and deploying machine learning models.
 - Pandas and NumPy: For data manipulation and numerical operations.

+Data Quality and Variety:
+- Inconsistent data formats and quality, which were addressed through rigorous data cleaning and preprocessing steps.
+- Imbalanced dataset: Balances the dataset using SMOTE to over-sample the minority classes.

 ## Dataset
 The preprints used in this project were pre-labeled as “RCT”, “observational study”, and “other”.
 I downloaded preprint data, including titles, author names, affiliations, release dates, and abstracts, from preprint servers (MedRxiv and BioRxiv).
 The preprint datasets are saved as a TSV file.
 In case preprint datasets are inadequate for training and testing deep learning models, I also plan to retrieve and label additional PubMed articles related to COVID-19 treatments.
 The PubMed article datasets will be saved as XML files.
 ## Results and evaluation